A two-body femtoscopy approach to the proton-deuteron correlation function: Introduction

 \section{Introduction}

-Femtoscopy has emerged as a powerful technique in relativistic heavy-ion collisions (RHICs) to gain information of the system spacetime properties as well as details from hadron interactions~\cite{Koonin:1977fh,Bauer:1992ffu,Baym:1997ce,Wiedemann:1999qn,Heinz:1999rw,Lisa:2005dd}.
+Femtoscopy has emerged as a powerful technique in relativistic heavy-ion collisions (RHICs) to gain information of the system spacetime properties as well as details on hadronic interactions~\cite{Koonin:1977fh,Bauer:1992ffu,Baym:1997ce,Wiedemann:1999qn,Heinz:1999rw,Lisa:2005dd}.
 For a recent review on this field see Ref.~\cite{Fabbietti:2020bfg}.
 Accessing the details of particle interactions is most appealing for systems in which scattering experiments cannot be performed.
 Typical examples are particles that decay fast due to weak interactions and stable beams cannot be conceived.
-Femtoscopy of hyperons and other heavy particles with strangeness or charm have already been analyzed at the HADES experiment at GSI~\cite{HADES:2016dyd}, STAR experiment at BNL~\cite{STAR:2014dcy,STAR:2018uho}, and ALICE experiment at LHC~\cite{ALICE:2017jto,ALICE:2017iga,ALICE:2018nnl,ALICE:2021ovd,ALICE:2020wvi,ALICE:2019gcn,ALICE:2018ysd,ALICE:2021njx,ALICE:2019buq,ALICE:2018ysd,ALICE:2019eol,ALICE:2019hdt,ALICE:2020mfd,ALICE:2020mkb,ALICE:2021cpv,ALICE:2019igo,ALICE:2021cyj,ALICE:2024bhk}.
+Femtoscopy of hyperons and other heavy particles with strangeness or charm have already been analyzed in the HADES experiment at GSI~\cite{HADES:2016dyd}, STAR experiment at BNL~\cite{STAR:2014dcy,STAR:2018uho}, and ALICE experiment at LHC~\cite{ALICE:2017jto,ALICE:2017iga,ALICE:2018nnl,ALICE:2021ovd,ALICE:2020wvi,ALICE:2019gcn,ALICE:2018ysd,ALICE:2021njx,ALICE:2019buq,ALICE:2018ysd,ALICE:2019eol,ALICE:2019hdt,ALICE:2020mfd,ALICE:2020mkb,ALICE:2021cpv,ALICE:2019igo,ALICE:2021cyj,ALICE:2024bhk}.

-Femtoscopy of nuclei has also became possible in which deuteron or more massive states have been addressed.
-Recently, femtoscopy studies considering proton and deuteron pairs have been performed in high-multiplicity p+p collisions at $\sqrt{s}=13$ TeV by the ALICE~\cite{ALICE:2023bny} experiment, in Au+Au collisions at $\sqrt{s_{NN}}=3$ GeV measured by the STAR experiment~\cite{STAR:2024lzt}, and in Ag+Ag collisions at $\sqrt{s_{NN}}=2.55$ GeV by the HADES experiment~\cite{Stefaniak:2024eux}.
+Femtoscopy of nuclei has also become possible in which deuteron or more massive particles have been used.
+Recently, femtoscopy studies involving proton and deuteron pairs have been carried out in high-multiplicity p+p collisions at $\sqrt{s}=13$ TeV by the ALICE~\cite{ALICE:2023bny} experiment, in Au+Au collisions at $\sqrt{s_{NN}}=3$ GeV measured by the STAR experiment~\cite{STAR:2024lzt}, and in Ag+Ag collisions at $\sqrt{s_{NN}}=2.55$ GeV by the HADES experiment~\cite{Stefaniak:2024eux}.